Ironikus/wp-webhooks/readme.txt

 * Tweak: Display integration icon next to trigger and action title
 * Tweak: Add the plugin version within the footer of WP Webhooks
 * Tweak: Remove unnecessary headlines within the "Send Data" tab
+* Tweak: Apply single array filter for incoming values only to strings
 * Fix: Remove duplicated ids notices
 * Dev: New helper function WPWHPRO()->helpers->get_nonce_field( $nonce ) to fetch a nonce with a random id
 * Dev: Add two new sql query tags: {posts} and {postmeta}